roundhousetally/OnlyMemes/README.md

 OnlyMemes is a social media parody site that uses api's to automatically populate profiles bringing the internet back to its original purpose of serving us comedy and cats.

 ## Installation
+No installation needed!
+Feel free to scroll around at onlymemes.biz!

 ## APIs
 https://official-joke-api.appspot.com/random_joke